a1aks/Cytoscape_Course/README.md

 **Graph**

-A common way to visually represent social networks, consisting of two
+A common way to visually represent biological networks, consisting of two
-dimensions: actors and relations (also called nodes and edges).
+dimensions: bio-entity and relations (also called nodes and edges).

 **Node**

 Nodes are the entities in graph (also called vectors).
-For example, if we consider Facebook friends as a graph, then every friend is a node.
+For example, if we consider DNA-Damage Repair (DDR) pathways as a graph, then every gene/pathway-term is a node.

 **Edge**

 These are the relationships between nodes.
-For example, if we consider Facebook friends as a graph then every friendship is an edge.
+For example, if we consider Extracellular-Matrix regulation as a graph then every activation/inhibition of gene1-gene2 pair is an edge.

 ![](-imgs/media/image1.png)*Image via
 http://semanticommunity.info/AOL\_Government/Social\_Media\_-\_Six\_Degrees\_of\_Separation\_and\_Now\_Even\_Less*